bouligo/cuterecon/README.md

 - *ports_associations* : tell which program can be used on which network port
 - *autorun* : specifies which program on which port should be launched automatically upon discovery
 - *user_prefs* : options should be self-explanatory
-- "user_variables" : variables to be replaced automatically in commands
+- *user_variables* : variables to be replaced automatically in commands
-- "snippets" : pieces of codes often used
+- *snippets* : pieces of codes often used
-- "screenshots" : settings for the screenshot module
+- *screenshots* : settings for the screenshot module
+- *nmap_options* : default settings for nmap

 ### core_binaries